microsoftgraph/msgraph-sdk-php/docs/Examples.md

 The `BatchRequestBuilder` allows you to make requests to the `/$batch` endpoint of the Microsoft Graph API.

+### 1. Create a `BatchRequestContent` object

-- First, we create a `BatchRequestContent` object which is a list of requests to be batched together.
+The `BatchRequestContent` object consists of a list of requests to be batched together.

 Here we batch 3 requests.
 ```php